techwitch74/TSS/README.md

       you can choose any combination of available [rOn] options (modules) and/or -+scenarios below, i.e: TSS rOn DCOM General Trace:<N>

   CONTROLS
-    AcceptEula      - do not ask at first run to accept Disclaimer CLUE[:on|off]   - CLUE=Collection of Logs and the User Experience - Tool for performance problems (Xperf, PALPerfMon), see .\CLUE\Clue Usage Guide.docx [def = install, :off = un-install]
+    AcceptEula      - do not ask at first run to accept Disclaimer assist          - TSS Buddy: read aloud TSS instructions CLUE[:on|off]   - CLUE=Collection of Logs and the User Experience - Tool for performance problems (Xperf, PALPerfMon), see .\CLUE\Clue Usage Guide.docx [def = install, :off = un-install]
     DataDisk:<DriveLetter> - to specify Disk drive letter for resulting data, default is disk C; example: DataDisk:E Debug           - invoke current command with Debug facility - it will set Env variable _DbgOut=1